lun7n/DAW-1-RGB-Mod/README.md

 Key points:
 - The location I chose for the plug is very specific because it clears the internal lower tray and looks very nice and oem.
 Feel free to put the plug wherever you want but I think this is the best spot on a 13".
 - With the self tapping screws I linked you do not need to have a drill, (i didn't use one) but it would be better to make tiny pilot holes.
 But it's possible without a drill.

+### Reassembly
+- If you are an __advanaced user__ you can skip to Color calibration and testing before reassembling and test the connection before the CRT is fully reassembled.
+It's always safer to turn on the CRT with everything assembled, so do this __AT YOUR OWN RISK__.
+- Reverse of Assembly, but __don't forget to read the VCR disclaimer__ above!

+## Color calibration and Testing
+### Service Menu Adjustment
+- Get some form of 240p test suite.
+- The OSD will not be able to adjust RGB video on this jungle chip design.
+This is not a huge problem at all.
+In order to adjust the video, use the service menu.
+- __While the TV is powered down, Press Display + 5 + Volume Up + Power in a quick succession to get into the service menu__
+- Make adjustments to the Red Green and Blue Bias based off of tutorials online.
+- Make adjustments to the geometry based off of tutorials online.
+- Some other service menu options will do nothing like sub contrast and sub brightness, this is normal.
+- When you are finished, press __Muting, then 0, then enter, then muting, then enter, then muting, then 0, then enter__
+- Im not completely clear on how the saving works on the service menu so the long string of actions above more or less guarantees that the settings will be written and saved even if the TV is unplugged.
+If saving isn't working, keep trying to save until it does.

+### OSD
+Osd doesn't work to adjust RGB input, but still works perfect with composite.
+This is actually a benefit because it allows to have both inputs be _sort of_ calibrated at the same time.
+You probably wont get it perfect because service menu changes affect it too, but it will be a lot closer than if OSD controlled RGB and composite signals at the same time.